Constraints on the Scale Parameter of Regular Black Hole in Asymptotically Safe Gravity from Extreme Mass Ratio Inspirals: Method

 Here, $\mu=mM/(m+M)$ is the reduced mass, which in extreme mass ratio inspiral systems can be approximated as the stellar-mass compact object, i.e., $\mu\approx m$. $Q_{ij}$ is the inertia tensor, expressed as

 where $x^i$ is the position vector between the stellar-mass CO and the regular black hole in asymptotically safe gravity, represented in spherical coordinates on the equatorial plane as $x^i=(r\cos\phi,r\sin\phi,0)$.
-Under the weak field approximation, energy flux and angular momentum flux can be expanded as expressions containing the scale parameter.
+In the weak-field approximation, the average energy flux and angular momentum flux can be expanded into expressions containing scale parameters.
 The specific forms are

-The functions $F\left(\xi,e\right)$ and $G\left(\xi,e\right)$ represent higher-order correction terms carrying scale parameter-related contributions.
-Due to the complexity and length of the expressions, their specific forms are provided in Appendix \ref{appA}.
-From the structure of the formulas, it can be seen that the scale parameter $\xi$ does not appear in the leading-order terms of $p$, but rather manifests its contribution in higher-order correction terms.
+The functions $F\left(\xi,e\right)$ and $G\left(\xi,e\right)$ represent higher-order correction terms carrying the scale parameter $\xi$, which appear at the 3PN order in the Post-Newtonian (PN) expansion.
+Since the expressions of these functions are rather complex and lengthy, the detailed PN expansion content and their specific forms are given in Appendix \ref{appA}.
+From the structure of the equations, it can be seen that the scale parameter $\xi$ does not directly affect the leading-order contribution of the average flux, but rather manifests its influence on gravitational wave radiation through higher-order correction terms.
+It should be particularly noted that the correction terms $F\left(\xi,e\right)$ and $G\left(\xi,e\right)$ characterize the deviation effects of the scale parameter $\xi$ relative to General Relativity.
+These correction terms naturally reduce to the pure General Relativity 3PN order contributions in the limit $\xi\rightarrow0$.

 Orbital evolution is primarily driven by energy and angular momentum dissipation due to gravitational wave radiation.
 Under the adiabatic approximation, changes in the system's orbital energy and angular momentum are completely converted into energy radiated as gravitational waves, thus expressed as